 It doesn’t matter where you meet Alex Dowsett - professional cycling’s stand-up guy is always up.

-Straight outta Maldon, all stubble and sports cars, there is nevertheless a maverick streak that runs through his character; an inner defiance cultivated from the earliest age, as plain as day in his death-or-glory attacks or the balls-to-the-wall suffering of his time-trial triumphs.
+Straight outta Maldon, all stubble and sports cars, there is nevertheless a maverick streak that runs through his character; an inner defiance cultivated from the earliest age, as plain as day in his death-or-glory attacks from the bunch, or the balls-to-the-wall suffering of his time-trial triumphs.
 It’s a renegade spirit that has made him a perfect fit for Endura.

 Perhaps you’ve met him at a race, whether it be a professional engagement, or the Maldon CC ‘club 10’, which he rides to stay in touch with the grassroots of the sport, turning out in full Movistar Team kit for the simple pleasure of inspiring others.